tianyouw/minRISC/README.md

  12. Power cycle the board.
 The programmed design should be running.

 ## Info
-After programming the board, LEDG[7:0] should count up in binary.
+After programming the board, LEDG0 should light up and the Dhrystone benchmark will run.
+After the benchmark, `LEDR[17:0]` and `LEDG[7:0]` will display the resultant DMIPS/MHz in binary coded decimal (`LEDR.LEDG` DMIPS/MHz).
-KEY0 resets the processor, KEY1 (hold down) interrupts the processor.
+`KEY0` resets the processor, `KEY1` (hold down) interrupts the processor.

+Current settings results in a performance of 1.31 DMIPS/MHz.